 Why has the Town closed public buildings and parks?

-The Town adopted the closure of town buildings to the public and parks in an effort to support state and local measures for mitigating the spread of coronavirus.
+The Town adopted the closure of town buildings to the public in an effort to support state measures for mitigating the spread of coronavirus.
 The Town remains concerned about the health and wellbeing of our residents and staff and is working proactively in taking these measures.

 Is the Town still doing business?

 Absolutely!
 Even though our buildings are closed, we are still working.
-You can drop-off your payments and ballots out front of town hall and conduct business over the phone with us.
+You can drop-off your payments and documents out front of town hall and conduct business over the phone with us.

 The following are the best methods of prevention in avoiding exposure to the virus: